-The general rules of the civil law are actually a pretty interesting read.
-They are not very complicated, are quite simple to understand and might help you to put some assumptions that you made from hearsay into place.
+The general rules of the Civil Law are actually a pretty interesting read: It is not very complicated, quite simple to understand and might help you to put some assumptions that you made from hearsay into place.

 The challenge regarding laws in China is: Even while the law is pretty clear, enforcement might be spotty.

 Still, it is recommended to be at least a bit familiar with these general rules since they will help you to put lots issues in perspective.
 This law is actually quite new: It became effective in late 2017.